Park Overview

 The speed limit is 25 miles on the park highway, and you will want to take your time and pull over often to take in the views.
 Make sure to stop at Sulphur Works, Lake Helen, Devastated Area, and Hot Rock.

-Both the Audio Tour and the Lassen Volcanic National Park Auto Tours, Trips & Trails book by Larry Eifert provide information about the sites and history that add to the drive.
+The Audio Tour and the Lassen Volcanic National Park Auto Tours, Trips & Trails book by Larry Eifert provide information about the sites and history that add to the drive.
 Many of the trails in the park are accessed from the main park road.

 Butte Lake Area